gaffney2010/olympus-mons/README.md

 - "record_only":  Must also pass a journal to the the `journal` argument.
 It will write error messages to the `error` field.
 - "skip_row":  Will not use the invalid rows in the training data, but assumes the following rows are valid.
 - "skip_graph":  Throw away entire run from starting_state to end_condition.
+- "assert":  Raises an error if any wrong rows are encountered.

 ### Training